aakashkumar1980/apps-templates/_temp/pocs/batch-framework/spark-docker/Readme.md

 ** SUMMARY ** <br/>
 Since "Spark Batch" downloads files parallel across the clusters therefore the performance is best and are highly scalable horizontally.
 For our sample the metrics are as follows.
 <br/><br/>
-- Performance gain (from 50 minutes to 3 minutes): <font size="5px"><u>1,567</u>%</font>. <br/>
+- Performance gain (from 50 minutes to 3 minutes, for a 100GB file download): <font size="5px"><u>1,567</u>%</font>. <br/>
 - Faster: <font size="5px"><u>15 times</u></font><br/>
 </b>
 <br/><br/>

 ## "Regular" File Download
-When the AWS S3 file is downloaded using a regular approach via. the browser with the same machine where the 'Spark Batch Program' is running it takes "50 mins+" to download the file (105 GB).
+When the AWS S3 file is downloaded using a regular approach via. the browser with the same machine (i.e. where the spark batch program' is running) takes "50 mins+" to download the file (105 GB).
 ![alt text](_misc/image-3.png)

 <br/>